 The number of opponents I face is generally determined by how long the fights last.

 If they only go a few rounds, I’ll fight more.
 If I struggle with someone, I might just call it a day!

 Want more Thrill of the Fight?
 Read my full review!

 Seated VR Workouts on the Meta Quest 2

 My VR workouts tend to last about 45 minutes, to an hour.
 And nowadays, I’ll add a little bit of weight training afterwards.

-That said, I would really take it slow to begin with, because it’s so easy to underestimate just how strenuous VR fitness can be.
+That said, I would really take it slow to begin with because it’s so easy to underestimate just how strenuous VR workouts can be.